delqn/ircddb_client/README.md

-This is aclient for ircddb
+This is a server component for an ircDDB client.
+For more information see http://www.ircddb.net